Last updated on September 13th, 2019

 One of the challenges in immigration law is determining the appropriate balance between the understandable necessity of ensuring that visa applicants are upfront and honest and humanitarian & compassionate considerations (“H&C considerations”).

-No where is this challenge more pronounced then when there are children involved.
+The balancing act can be especially complex when children are involved.
 In Baker v.
 Canada (Minister of Citizenship and Immigration), the Supreme Court of Canada stated that H&C considerations require that immigration officers consider the best interests of a child when there are children involved.

 As I have previously discussed on this blog, this principle has created a bit of a myth that the bests interests of a child will be determinative in any application.
 This is simply not the case.
 For example, in Canadian Foundation for Children, Youth, and the Law , the Supreme Court declared that: